Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Introduction

 Under the assumptions on \cref{mainthm3}, $\alpha \F_{\sqrt{q}}^*$ satisfies the required property $SD_{d}(\lambda,\mathbb{F}_q)$ and $D_{d}(\lambda,\mathbb{F}_q)$.
 Compared to \cref{mainthm2}, it is tempting to conjecture that such an algebraic construction (which is unique to finite fields with proper prime power order) is the optimal one with the required property.
 Given \cref{mainprop1}, to show such construction is optimal, it suffices to rule out the possibility of a Diophantine tuple with property $SD_{d}(\lambda,\mathbb{F}_q)$ and $D_{d}(\lambda,\mathbb{F}_q)$ of size $\sqrt{q}$.
 While this seems easy, it turned out that this requires non-trivial efforts.
-This is reminiscent of the story of determining the largest size of a Diophantine tuple over integers: it is straightforward to construct a Diophantine quadruple, yet it took hundreds of years to finally disprove the existence of a Diophantine quintuple \cite{HTZ19}.

 Next, we give concrete examples where \cref{mainthm3} applies. \begin{example} Note that a Diophantine tuple with property $SD_2(1, \F_q)$ corresponds to a strong Diophantine tuple over $\F_q$.
 If $q$ is an odd square, \cref{mainthm3} implies that the largest size of a strong Diophantine tuple over $\F_q$ is given by $\sqrt{q}-1$, which is achieved by $\F_{\sqrt{q}}^*$.
 Note that in this case we have $r=\frac{p\sqrt{q}-1}{2}<(p-1)\sqrt{q}$.